KiYari/vityazTgBot/README.md

 This is a telegram bot project.

-Jenkins set up on scm poll
+Jenkins set up on scm poll.
+Try it: @Vityaz666Bot